 There are basically four ways in which animation can be used in a promotional video:

 Character animation and Stop motion animation are what people think about when they consider classic animation.
 Just like Walt Disney and Bugs Bunny it involves designing characters and animating them so that they come to life on the screen.
-Whether the animations are computer generated or hand drawn this format is very labour intensive and can be very expensive, especially if the animated characters have to be synced to dialogue.
+Check out our promo for the Heart Foundation’s Get Active Campaign as an example of character animation.

 So what’s great about animation for promotional videos?